HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 It does not look good because as we can

-We need just to create another theme inherinitn most of the Base theme and change our primary...
+We need just to create another theme inherinit most of the Base theme and change our primary...

-# 6 What if 12 attributes are not enough
+# 6. What if 12 attributes are not enough
 One of the powers of theming is the avillity to change the full UI styles easily.
 You can have 2 themes for for example normal and premium users.
-The primary color is different for both, just creating a  new theme with the differnt primary color will be enough and and just chaning the theme for each ot the user types will be sufficient.
+The primary color is different for both, just creating a  new theme with the differnt primary color will be enough and and just chaning the theme for each of the user types will be sufficient.

-But imagine that our design team does not want that the FAB buttons color change.
-In that case and becasue FAB buttons use color primary attribute to tint it we need a solution.
+But imagine that our design team does not want that the FAB button color change.
+In that case and becasue FAB buttons use color secondary attribute to tint it we need a solution.

 In that case is very easy, we can define a custom theme attribute that will be used to tint the fab buttons, instead XXX attribute.